Georgie Axon wins singles flight at Roberta Alison Classic

 As a junior player in England, Hooshyar was ranked as the top player in England throughout the junior process.
 Trying his hand on the ATP circuits, he made two quarterfinals in the ATP Manchester and Nottingham Challengers and was ranked as high as No. 915 in the world.

-Chris is married to the former Meagan Surrency, who is the administrator of olympic sport recruiting at Auburn.
+Chris is married to the former Meagan Surrency, who currently serves as Auburn’s director of Olympic recruiting.